 As I’m writing this, the 2009 Solar Decathlon in Washington, DC is nearing its completion.
 Twenty teams from around the globe are competing to build the best Solar Home, judged in ten different categories, including: architecture, engineering, net metering, living comfort as well as others.
-This year, Massachusetts – home to some of the greatest colleges and universities in the world – is represented by Team Boston - the joined efforts of Tufts, Boston Architecture College and a team of volunteers, all with the common goal to create green and sustainable home designs that could be readily available and affordable for actual home buyers and home builders.
-You can read my 2009 Solar Decathlon Review with pictures and videos I took there during Columbus Day weekend.
+This year, Massachusetts – home to some of the greatest colleges and universities in the world – is represented by Team Boston – the joined efforts of Tufts, Boston Architectural College and a team of volunteers, all with the common goal to create green and sustainable home designs that could be readily available and affordable for actual home buyers and home builders.

 Cool Flat Roofs and IB Roof Systems are proud sponsors of Team Boston’s solar home.
 We provided the project with IB flat roofing materials (provided by IB Roof Systems) and a professional installation, as well as last minute roof design changes, and modifications to roof penetration placement and drainage setup.